jilynch/landing-page/README.md

-# landing-page
- The Odin Project - Flexbox
+# The Odin Project - Flexbox

+Practice project for CSS Foundation chapter of The Odin Project.

+-   Basic HTML
+-   Basic CSS
+-   Flexbox